Boldoosang/NAV-spotDPothole-backend/readme.md

 # NAV - SpotDPothole Backend
-Welcome to our COMP 3613 Software Engineering Project!
+Welcome to our University of the West Indies, Computer Science, Final Year Project!
 This project aims to provide the backend of an application that is geared towards the logging of potholes located across the roadways of Trinidad and Tobago.
 This project will be implemented to interface with the corresponding [SpotDPothole Frontend](https://github.com/Boldoosang/NAV-spotDPothole-frontend).
 Please note that this project reflects the various prototype stages that will be refined over the course of many sprints.
-Implemented features of the first prototype can be found below.
+Implemented features of the second prototype can be found below.

 [![PyTest](https://github.com/Boldoosang/NAV-spotDPothole-backend/actions/workflows/pytest.yml/badge.svg)](https://github.com/Boldoosang/NAV-spotDPothole-backend/actions/workflows/pytest.yml)

 ## BACKEND IMPLEMENTED FEATURES
-For the first prototype of the application, the following features have been implemented during development:
+For the second prototype of the application, the following features have been implemented during development:
 * Registration and login to application
 * Reporting of a pothole via standard interface.
 * Reporting of a pothole via driver interface.